Lineage (Angel)

-"Lineage" is episode 7 of season 5 in the television show Angel.
+"Lineage" is the seventh episode of the fifth season of the American television series Angel.

 Plot

 Wesley meets with a man named Emil in a warehouse and is displeased to be talking to a middleman when he had expected to meet with the distributor.
 Fred appears with a highly specialized rifle that has been custom-made by Wolfram & Hart and details the specs for Emil.
-Wesley notes that the whole shipment of guns is ready for delivery, but refuses to do any business until he meets the distributor.
+Wesley notes that the whole shipment of guns is ready for delivery but refuses to do business until he meets the distributor.
 Emil starts to give him the name of the distributor when the three are attacked.
 Wesley, leaving Fred unarmed, shoots and kills Emil's bodyguards.
 As the fight intensifies, Angel arrives and kills Wesley's assailant with a chain.
 He gets a jolt of electricity, and when he pulls off the guy's mask, he sees a metal plate instead of a face.
 Wesley realizes that Fred has been injured in the attack, and Angel is angry at Wesley for putting her in danger.

-Back at Wolfram and Hart, Angel blasts Wesley for putting Fred in danger as Eve tries to calm him down.
+Back at Wolfram and Hart, Angel blasts Wesley as Eve tries to calm him down.
 Wesley argues that he needed Fred there to explain the weaponry to Emil; he chose her because she wouldn't make Emil suspicious, and she would be able to explain the weapon convincingly.
-Angel calls this a “reckless decision” and says that Wesley has to clear things like this with Angel.
+Angel calls this a “reckless decision” and says that Wesley has to clear things like this with him.
 Eve wonders if Angel is really still mad at Wesley for taking Connor.
 Angel argues that Wesley was trying to do the right thing.
 “Are you worried about the next time Wesley betrays you trying to do ‘the right thing’?”
 Eve asks.